📞 Call 718.544.3000

 Therefore, an individual who advertises or practices in this area shall be a registered professional engineer in the State of New York.

-An inspector who is not an Engineer can only describe what is visible.
+A Home Inspector who is not an Engineer can only describe what is visible.
 The non-Engineer cannot assess the structural sufficiency or capacity.

-If you are concerned about the structural integrity of the home or building, you need to have a pre-purchase inspection performed by a Licensed Professional Engineer.
+If you are concerned about the structural integrity of the home or building, you need to have a pre-purchase inspection performed by a Professional Engineer.

 If you are not concerned about the structural integrity of the home or building, what are you looking for in the inspection?